atlassian/atlassian-connect-example-app-node/src/content/connect-js.md

 - Request—make an XMLHttpRequest to the host product
 - User—obtain the user's Atlassian account ID, time zone, and locale

-In this sample app you'll see that in our views, we're using the navigator feature to navigate from one page to the next:
+In this example app you'll see that in our views, we're using the navigator feature to navigate from one page to the next:

 ```
 document.getElementById('homePage').addEventListener('click', () => {